 5. sorella (sister)

-And when you grow up, you’ll find that, no matter what your differences were in younger years, she can be a great amica (friend).
+But when you grow up, you’ll find that, no matter what your differences were in younger years, she can be a great amica (friend).

 6. marito (husband)